 And who is to say which world is more real anymore?

 When I was a little girl, I wore a pioneer scarf around my neck and believed in communism.

 I also secretly believed in magic mirrors.
 Even as a shy little Soviet girl, I dreamed that across the magic glass someplace there was another land, one of skyscrapers reaching into the clouds, and giant bridges of steel that hung from the sky.

 I reached that land as a teen in 1993, when I stepped out of the JFK airport in New York City.
 I found my real home, met a man of my dreams, fell in love with the English language, moved into the Jersey suburbs, and got myself a beautiful, complicated American life.

 After college I became a newspaper journalist and had quite an adventure chasing stories, keeping tabs on local officials, or just poking my nose everywhere it’d fit.

-Now I am raising my two very American kids, while writing for young readers.
+Now I teach High School English and write for young adults.
 I have an MFA in Writing for Children and Young Adults from the Vermont College of Fine Arts.